gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Security Improvements

-During our investigation into a recent security vulnerability on the [Plugin Portal](https://blog.gradle.org/plugin-portal-update), we became aware of how much potentially sensitive information is logged when Gradle is executed with `--debug`/`-d`, such as sensitive credentials, authentication tokens or internal repository URLs.
+During our investigation into a recent security vulnerability on the [Plugin Portal](https://blog.gradle.org/plugin-portal-update), we became aware of how much potentially sensitive information is logged when Gradle is executed with debug level logging, such as sensitive credentials, authentication tokens or internal repository URLs.
-This information can be exposed when Gradle builds are executed on public Continuous Integration services where build logs are world-readable.
+This information can be exposed when Gradle builds are executed on Continuous Integration services where build logs are world-readable.

 Much of this logging occurs deep in components of the JVM and other libraries outside the control of Gradle.
 While debugging, this information may also be inherently useful.